Pokémon Scarlet & Violet: a new mysterious gift now available | Ruetir

-Pokémon Scarlet & Violet players keep discovering the secrets of every corner of Paldea.
-Because of this, the developers of the title want to give them a new object that will make their task easier.
+Pokémon Scarlet & Violet players keep exploring every corner of Paldea, so any help is good for them.
+Because of this, the title developers want to give you new objects that will make the journey easier.

-As you surely remember, these Pokémon installments were launched in November 2022 and since then they have become a success for the saga, which is why they continue to have a large number of active users.
+As you surely remember, these Pokémon installments were launched in November of last year and since then they have become a success for the saga, which is why they continue to have a large number of users.

-Now, trainers can receive a new item for free, as the members of Game Freak are distributing a mysterious gift that will surely help them on their adventure.
+Now, trainers can receive a set of items for free, as the members of Game Freak are distributing a mystery gift that is sure to please them.

-On this occasion, the code will offer you a customization object related to the Teracrystallizationwhich will be quite useful during your trip around the Paldea map.
+This time, the code will offer you 30 Speed Ballwhich help improve the capture rate if you use them in the first turn of the battle, something quite useful to increase your team.

 Related Video: February Nintendo Direct: News Roundup

-We remind you that you can redeem this mystery gift code from now until January 30, 2024, so you still have several weeks to get this item in the exclusive Nintendo Switch game.
+We remind you that you can redeem this mystery gift code from now until February 28, 2025so you have plenty of time to receive this interesting set of items.

 Do you plan to get this gift in Pokémon Scarlet & Violet?
 Tell us in the comments.